opencybersecurityalliance/stix-shifter/docs/lab/connector_coding_lab.md

     pass
 ```

+***Note***
-***Note*** If the datasource results need some pre-processing before applying the mapping then this ResultsTranslator() class can be used.
+1. If the datasource results need some pre-processing before applying the mapping then this ResultsTranslator() class can be used.
 Otherwise, the `self.setup_translation_simple(dialect_default='default')` statement inside entry point class `EntryPoint()` takes care of the results tranlsation automatically.
 The parent utility class `JSONToStix` automatically translates the results into STIX.
+2. If the data source API offers more than one schema type then the dialect prefix can be added.
+For example: `dialect1_to_stix_map.json`

 **Test the results translation command using the CLI tool**